blackbaud/stache1/admin/index.md

 ## Adding Links to _config.yml

-- showInHeader: Useful for showing menu items only in the footer.
+- showInHeader: Useful for showing menu items only in the footer. (default: true)
-- openNewWindow: Sets a links target to "_blank," which means it will open in a new window/tab.
+- openNewWindow: Sets a links target to "_blank," which means it will open in a new window/tab. (default: false)